Computer and Information security

 - Here are some steps you should follow:

-- 1. learn how to backup your files to CD or a USB jumbdrive or online
+- 1. learn how to backup your files to CD or a USB jump-drive or online to the CLOUD

 - 2. Once you store your data, store it in a safe place (or use Dropbox or other secure site)